ZahidHasan/zahidhasan.github.io/_posts/2020-12-24-a-bare-bones-portable-python-with-portable-sublime-text.md

 ---
 # Portable Environment Setup (Sublime Text and Python)

 [This](https://sourceforge.net/projects/portable-python/files/) is very small portable python for windows.
-In this tutorial we will configure sublime text to use it.
+We will configure sublime text to use it.

 1. Extract the portable python into a folder like `Portable_PySub`.
 2. Extract portable [sublime text](https://www.sublimetext.com/3) into that folder also.